Plasma Protein Fraction (PLAZ-ma PROE-teen FRAK-shun)

 Warnings While Using This Medicine

 - This medicine is made from donated human blood.
-Some human blood products have transmitted certain infectious agents such as viruses to people who have received them.
-The risk of getting a virus from human blood products has been greatly reduced with required testing of all donated blood.
-Talk with your doctor if you have concerns about this risk.
+Some human blood products have transmitted viruses or other infections.
+The risk is very low, because donated blood is carefully tested and cleaned.
+Talk with your doctor if you have concerns.

 Possible Side Effects While Using This Medicine